bingeli1212/nitrile-preview/doc/DOC-diagram.md

         label.urt "B" &B
       label.bot "t=${b}" (-3,-2)

-Note that if a 'for' command contains two or more loop variables, the loop will only go so far to cover the shortest sequence.
+Note that if a 'for' command contains two or more loop variables, the loop will go so far to cover the longest sequence, and will automatically assign the loop variables of the shorter sequence to zero if they have already run out the numbers.

 Each 'for' command would have also defined a new environment variable that is '@' that will be assigned to an integer that equates to the current iteration.
 The first iteration will be an integer 0, and the second one 1, and so on.